symfony/symfony-docs/components/lock.rst

 Changing the configuration of stores should be done very carefully.
 For instance, during the deployment of a new version.
-Processes with new configuration MUST NOT be started while Old processes with old configuration are still running
+Processes with new configuration must not be started while old processes with old configuration are still running.

 .. _`locks`: https://en.wikipedia.org/wiki/Lock_(computer_science)
 .. _Packagist: https://packagist.org/packages/symfony/lock